SSOT (satellite)

 The project was commissioned by the Ministry of Defense from the European space manufacturer EADS Astrium - based in Toulouse, France - and had an acquisition cost of 72.5 million dollars, according to the contract signed on July 25, 2008.
 The Soyuz rocket was used to put the satellite into orbit, which was launched in French Guiana from the spaceport of Kourou, currently used by the European Space Agency.

-SSOT is a Miniaturized satellite built on the Myriade satellite bus by EADS Astrium.
+SSOT is a Miniaturized satellite built on the Myriade satellite bus by Astrium (now Airbus).
 It was part of a six-satellite payload along with Pléiades-HR 1, ELISA 1, ELISA 2, ELISA 3 and ELISA 4.

 Background

 Prior to FASat-Charlie, Chile had two experiences with microsatellites.
 The first, FASat-Alfa, was launched on August 31, 1995.
 It did not manage to separate from its mother satellite, the Ukrainian Sich-1, and so the two remain in orbit.
 The failure was caused by a fault in the pyrotechnic system that allowed the separation and rupture of the spring that joined the two parts, and both are still monitored by NORAD.
-Three years after the initial failed attempt, the FASat-Bravoit became the first artificial Chilean satellite to orbit the Earth independently.
+Three years after the initial failed attempt, FASat-Bravo launched.
+It became the first artificial Chilean satellite to orbit the Earth independently.
 In the third year of life, this satellite became inoperative due to power system failures that stopped its batteries from charging, and it became space junk.